Email Size Guidelines

 A former student who is employed at VCU Health System will have their eID@vcu.edu redirected to their vcuhealth.org account at the hospital.
 The student account will remain available.
 Data will not be migrated.

 The change to your display name on your G Suite/Google account comes from the VCU Banner system.
 Once your Banner record updates, your display name will update as well.
-If you wish your eID to change due to a legal name change, visit the IT Support Center to submit a request.
+If you wish your eID to change due to a legal name change, submit a support ticket.

 - Provide a copy of your new Social Security card to Human Resources